 #6.
 Come up with a content calendar or content strategy.

 - Instead of bulk scheduling them in the Management Section of your Facebook Group, we recommend Buffer and do this with a connection Zapier to make it work.
-Buffer is essentially a content management platform.
-It allows posting across different social media platforms which can save you time while growing on multiple platforms.
+Buffer is essentially a content management platform that allows bulk posting to different social media platforms which can save you time as well while growing on multiple platforms.

-If you’ve gotten value from this post, and are looking to grow your Facebook Group, let’s schedule a call.
-We are the top Facebook Group Management Agency to help you optimize your group and help turn members into customers.
+If you’ve gotten value from this post, are looking to grow your Facebook Group even more, and are starting to think about a Facebook Group Manager or hiring a Facebook Group Management Agency to help you optimize your group and help turn members into customers, let’s schedule a call and see if we’re a good fit